 Our curriculum is underpinned by traditional academic disciplines, progressively builds on the pupils’ prior knowledge and understanding, and offers breadth, balance, stretch and challenge to all our students of all ages.
 Programmes of study for the development of numeracy, literacy, language acquisition, ICT and scientific skills and understanding operate across the School, providing a logical and coherent framework for learning from Early Years Foundation Stage to A Level.

 Our curriculum is underpinned by our ambition that every student develops the critical Learner Habits and Character Attributes which are essential for success in education and life.
 By nurturing these key characteristics, we will empower our students to be critical thinkers, to know themselves, to develop a life-long love of learning and to stand up for what is right.

 Teachers know their pupils as individuals and deliver effectively differentiated learning programmes which enable them to develop their knowledge, skills and understanding with the appropriate balance of support and challenge.

-A significant number of the pupils are able, gifted and talented in at least one and often several subject areas, and our provision nourishes and develops this potential.
+A significant number of pupils are identified as being of high intellectual potential in at least one and often several subject areas, and our provision, including our Scholars (HIP) Programme in Senior School, nourishes and develops this potential.
 Many of the Academic, Music and Sports Scholarships to the Senior School are offered to Prep School pupils in a highly competitive field.

 Equally impressive is the range of careers which St Helen’s alumnae embark upon when they enter the world of work.
 Such successes reflect the intellectual development effected throughout their time at St Helen’s, and the way that our through-school curriculum has developed our students’ capacity to think and apply their skills, knowledge and understanding to unfamiliar situations.